timmolter/HelloAjax/README.txt

 -----

 * AJAX using pure Javascript
-* AJAX using JQuery, a fast and concise JavaScript Library
+* AJAX using JQuery, a popular JavaScript Library

 Installation
 ------------